nschloe/pyfoobar/README.md

   including yourself -- ever accidentally pushes something broken to master.

-* Use a tool for measuring **test coverage**. [codecov](https://codecov.io/) is one, and the circleci config submits the data to it.
+* Use a tool for measuring **test coverage**. [codecov](https://codecov.io/) is one, and your CI provider submits the data to it.

 * If you have CI set up, want to show test coverage, or advertise the availability on PyPi, do so using a **badge** at the top of your README.
 Check out